floragunncom/search-guard-docs/_content/_docs_installation/sg_flx_release_notes.md

 ### New configuration file

-The configuration for authentication has been moved from `sg_config.yml` to `sg_authc.yml` to authentication directly at Elasticsearch/OpenSearch and `sg_frontend_authc.yml` for authentication at OpenSearch Dashboards. resp.
-Kibana.
+The configuration for authentication has been moved from `sg_config.yml` to `sg_authc.yml` to authentication directly at Elasticsearch and `sg_frontend_authc.yml` for authentication at Kibana.

 Generally, `sg_authc.yml` offers a redesigned approach to authentication configuration, which offers functionality in a more flexible, streamlined and consistent manner.